 How to Activate your Light Language?

 I believe everyone can activate their own light language.
-Each person’s “dialect” will be unique because there are an infinite amount of frequencies out there and we are all tuned into something slightly different.
+Each person’s “dialect” will be unique because there are an infinite amount of frequencies out there.
+We are all tuned into something slightly different and will express it in our own unique ways.
 So how do you activate yours?

 Since light language is a form of communication that comes from the heart, we have to first operate from this place in order to access it.
-That means you have to come from a place of authenticity, purity and love… bypassing the mind/ego.
+That means you get out of your head and choose to operate through your heart by coming from a place of authenticity, purity and love.

 Everyone is at a different place in their life journey.
-You will receive your language when you are ready.
+You will receive your language when the time is right.
 Just consciously choose to live your life from the heart, practicing compassion and kindness as best you can.
-The rest will unfold naturally 🙂
+The rest will unfold naturally as it always does.